 "I don't know… destinies are troublesome things, and they can get you into confusing, maddening, and even deadly situations, but in the end, they always seem to plop you down right where you need to be, and somehow, you just know that everything is going to be alright."

-Arthur raised an eyebrow, then determined to get a real answer out of Merlin later.
+Arthur raised an eyebrow, and then determined to get a real answer out of Merlin later.
 Yet somehow, he thought he understood.

 Without warning, Arthur thwacked Merlin lightly in rapid succession on the arms, legs, and chest, causing the boy to yelp, and raise his hands up hopelessly.

-With a flick of the wrist, Arthur sent Merlin's weapon flying, then placing his leg in a strategic place behind Merlin's feet, he knocked him solidly on the head once more.
+With a flick of the wrist, Arthur sent Merlin's weapon flying then, placing his leg in a strategic place behind Merlin's feet, he knocked him solidly on the head once more.

 Merlin bolted backwards, staggered, and fell groaning to the ground.